The thyroid gland creates thyroid hormones with iodine from your food to keep the body's metabolism functioning at a satisfactory rate.

 For a better understanding of your treatment options, consult a specialist at Medcare today.

-A: The choice of treatment depends upon the cause of your thyroid disorder and its severity.
+A: The choice of thyroid treatment depends upon the cause of your thyroid disorder and its severity.

 To manage hyperthyroidism, radioactive iodine treatment or anti-thyroid medication is recommended to slow down the production of the thyroid hormone.
 In the case of hypothyroidism, synthetic hormone pills are usually prescribed, which the patient must take throughout their life as no drug, surgery or medicine can boost the thyroid once it slows down.